aspose-words/Aspose.Words-Documentation/reportingservices/configure-aspose-words-for-reporting-services/page-breaks/_index.md

 {{% /alert %}}

 When rendering reports in Flow layout, it is very important to control how page breaks are inserted into the document.
-Aspose.Words for Reporting Services offers several modes each of which has its own algorithm of page breaks placement.
+Aspose.Words for Reporting Services offers multiple modes each of which has its own algorithm of page breaks placement.
 If you are not satisfied with the default mode, you can try the others to find the best balance between fidelity and editability of the resulting Word document.

 Below is the description of the modes.

 **Smart page breaks placement.** This is the default mode.
 In this mode, page breaks are inserted in certain locations in the document, such as where they were explicitly specified by the design or between appropriate table groups.
 This mode provides a good balance between the document’s fidelity and editability.

 **Page break on each page.** In this mode, a page break is inserted at the end of each page.
-This normally provides the best precision of the export (the report exported to a Word document will look very close to that exported to PDF), but makes the document harder to edit because of too multiple page breaks inserted.
+This normally provides the best precision of the export (the report exported to a Word document will look very close to that exported to PDF), but makes the document harder to edit because of too many page breaks inserted.

 To enable this mode, add the following lines to the *<Extension>* element corresponding to a particular renderer: